Umuzi-org/ACN-syllabus/content/coding_aptitude_assessment/coding_challenges/task_3/_index.md

 ## Did you know that...

-Most self taught coders don't know the difference between print and return.
+Most self-taught coders don't know the difference between print and return.
 Make sure that you understand the difference.
 It really matters a lot if you want to build anything significant.

 ## Check your understanding!